TorOnlyaLone/Heroku_NodeJS_Express_HelloWorld/README.md

 # Be careful !!!
-Don't place Big local lib script in server Because server will down Such as AngularJS
+Don't place Big local lib script in server Because server will down

+Such as AngularJS

-You should CDN of that script.
+You should CDN of that script if it possible.